arturonavax/env/docs/mac_os.md

     - _Normal: Free._

   - Notes:
-    - Set the battery charge limit to 80%, do not let the battery discharge more than 20%.
+    - Set the battery [charge limit to 80%][aldente-chargelimit], do not let the battery discharge more than 20%.
-    - Hardware Battery Percentage, activated.
+    - [Hardware Battery Percentage][aldente-hardwarebattery], activated.
-    - Automatic Discharge, activated.
+    - [Automatic Discharge][aldente-automaticdischarge], activated.
-    - Disable Sleep until Charge Limit, activated.
+    - [Disable Sleep until Charge Limit][aldente-disablesleep], activated.
-    - Sailing Mode, activated with a difference of 10%.
+    - [Sailing Mode][aldente-sailingmode], activated with a difference of 10%.
-    - Heat Protection, activated with a temperature limit of 30-35°C.
+    - [Heat Protection][aldente-heatprotection], activated with a temperature limit of 30-35°C.
-    - Stop charging when powered off/app closed, activated.
+    - [Stop charging when powered off/app closed][aldente-stopcharging-poweroff],
+      activated.
+    - [Stop charging when sleeping][aldente-stopcharging-sleeping], activated.
-    - Use the Calibration Mode every 1 or 2 weeks.
+    - Use the [Calibration Mode][aldente-calibrationmode] every 1 or 2 weeks.

 - Copy with formatting: [Pure Paste][purepaste]